oliwonders/AzureBlobCLI/README.md

 # Azure Blob CLI

 A simple command-line interface tool for listing blobs in an Azure Storage container using a SAS URL.
-Built with Swift and the AzureStorageSwift library.
+It uses the [AzureStorageSwift](https://github.com/oliwonders/AzureStorageSwift) library for blob interaction.

 ## Features